sammyrTX/Python-Baseball_Project/notes.md

    - Print score box after a run is scored
      - Print after a team is done with their at bat

+   - Cleaned up some of the borders printed between processes